diegopacheco/java-pocs/pocs/seda-pipeline-memory-v5/README.md

   * No while true / no busy waiting
   * SEDA pipeline is LAZY
   * remove double queue - leveraging executors queue
+* Added Event and EventMetadata
+  + Now events have "tags" called "stamps"
+  + Stamps are just a map with k/v pairs
+  + Main stamps today is the stage and timestamp
+  + Since is a map we can attach any metadata.
 * Realtime-metrics
   * http://localhost:8080/stat
 * Flow control via time backpressure and feature flags that can be changed dynamically